Tilak2002/Code_Summarization_Evaluation_using_LLMs_DeepSeek_LLaMA_Cohere_Gemini/README.md

 Note: "preprocessed_data" and "raw_data" can be downloaded from drive link given here https://drive.google.com/drive/folders/1pUfbv9NSXXTbkQxr63yhAz6D0vGs7iOV?usp=sharing

+It also contains the python scripts to download the dataset from web and also to preprocess the dataset, which is used to generate the summaries.

 # 🧪 Evaluation Pipeline:

 1. **Preprocess datasets** from CodeXGLUE.